The 12 Best Hot Dog Spots in Portland

-In true Portland fashion, the folks here make their own buns, sausages, pickles, and even condiments.
+It’s no surprise that our favorite food cart pod, and one of our favorite “restaurants” last year, plays host to one of the city’s best hot dog selections.
+And, in true Portland fashion, the folks here make their own buns, sausages, pickles, and even condiments.
 They offer a few different options, including a Philly cheesesteak-inspired version called the Rocky Balboa, or you can pick up one of their sheets and design your own.

 A New York cart through and through, even advertising a surcharge of $1.25 for any Red Sox fans.
 They’re set up on a street corner in the quickly developing Central Eastside District so make sure to get there soon before some developer shows up and buys the plot for one of those new fangled condos we’re seeing everywhere.